kanno-soe/kanno-soe/Exposition/Theory.md

 ## The ladder as medicine

-> The middle exists in response to the illness of one-sidedness.
+> It is in response to the illness of one-sidedness that there is a middle in the first place.
 Once that illness is removed, the middle too is not established.
 >
 > — Jizang, *The Profound Meaning of the Three Treatises* (三論玄義)